 This is a no compromise solution.
 A robust 1:1 Choke Balun for use with a Doublet or G5RV where ladder-line meets coax - Perhaps just after your ATU.
 You could also position it at the base of a resonant vertical - to act as a choke/isolator.
-We don't cut corners: This balun is wound using RG142 coax and the ferrite core is an FT240-31 offering resistive performance between 3.5MHz and 30MHz so a perfect solution for your all-band HF aerial - and it's rated for over 400 watts continuous.
+We don't cut corners: This balun is wound on an FT240 so a perfect solution for your all-band HF aerial - and it's rated for over 400 watts continuous.

 Baluns - What/Why?